Ulmus americana 'Princeton'

 Yellow

-Additional Information about Ulmus americana Princeton
+Additional Information about Ulmus americana 'Princeton'

 Adaptable to a wide variety of soil conditions and pH.
 American elms tolerate numerous environmental stresses including deicing salts, drought, and air pollution.